nolauren/teaching/DigitalHistoryToolbox.md

 Let's sort by the most common phrases.
 (Tip: If Voyant won't let you reset and see all the phraes, reload.)

+Pair up and take a few minutes to explore.
+- Interesting insights?

 ### Washington vs Obama

+Let's now take a look at George Washington vs President Obama's SOTU addressess.

+Download the corpus to your Downloads Folder: https://drive.google.com/open?id=0B6zkbDdW8bzIQnpQX2NQbVFYQjg

+Unzip the file.

+Go to https://voyant-tools.org/ and select "Upload".
+The speechs are named according to year.
+Make sure the files are in numerical order for this determines how Voyant loads them in.
+Now, let's explore!

+To begin, take a look at Cirrus.
+- Do we want to remove any stop words?
+If so, why?

+Let's remove them.

+##### Summary - Documents - Phrases

+- Can we learn anything from this?
+Document Length?
+Vocabulary Density?

+We also have a new option - Distinctive Words.
+Voyant uses Term Frequency-Inverse Document Frequency to weigh how important a word is in the document or corpus.
+Let's take a look at the terms used by Washington and Obama.

+- Are there any themes we can see in these speeches?
+By presidency?

+- Do we see particular phrases?

+##### Explore!